 - 5. Ditch the added sugar

 - Sugar provides empty calories to the body.
 Empty calories are calories without nutrients.
 If you drink sweetened beverages, try replacing them with water or tea.
 In excess, sugar gets stored as fat on the body, contributing to weight gain.
 Eating too much sugar is associated with weight gain along with a host of chronic diseases like obesity, Type 2 Diabetes, and Heart Disease.
 Added sugar is vastly different than natural sugar (like that found in fruits and vegetables).
 Added or refined sugars are added to processed foods, juices and candies.
-It acts like a foreign ingredient and the body struggles to recognize and break down this type of sugar.
+It acts as a foreign ingredient and the body struggles to recognize and break down this type of sugar.
 If your New Year’s goal is to lose weight, then it’s time to kick your sugar habit.

 - 6. Reduce alcoholic intake

 - Alcohol is another source of empty calories that plays a huge role in weight.
 Alcohol provides a large number of calories but no nutrients.
 Anyone looking to shred stubborn pounds should skip that evening glass of wine.
 Alcohol is also unique in that the body will always give it first priority with regards to digestion.
 This means that, in excess, the body will break down alcohol first and since it contains calories it will use it as energy first.
-The result is that the protein, fat and carbohydrates you ate at dinner all get stored as fat.
+The result is that the protein, fat, and carbohydrates you ate at dinner all get stored as fat.
 This further contributes to weight gain.
 Additionally, because alcohol is considered a toxin it causes high levels of inflammation and impacts key organs like the liver, both of which can have effects on weight.
 Lastly, alcohol can lead to increased food intake by triggering hunger signals in the brain.
 Skip the alcohol!

 - 7. Move your body more

 - Physical inactivity is a major factor in the development of weight gain.
 In fact, sitting is now labeled as the new smoking due to its detrimental effects on weight and health.
 Lack of exercise can lead to weight gain and obesity-related diseases like diabetes or hypertension.
 Low levels of physical activity are linked to increased visceral fat (fat around the organs) like abdominal fat.
 Regular aerobic exercise, also known as cardio, can help you to lose visceral fat.
 Aerobic activity (walking, hiking, biking) pair with a healthy Paleo diet is the best way to lose stubborn visceral fat and keep it off.
-Yoga and gardening are another of my favorites.
+Yoga and gardening are some of my favorites.
 Additionally, regular exercise can also undo heart damage (often linked to increased weight) so get moving!

 - 8. Stop stressing